bodik/sner4/README.md

 #### Agent

 Agent wraps an existing tools with the communication (agent) and execution layer (modules).
-Generally, the agent instance draws assignment from server, performs the task, marshalls output and delivers it to the server.
+Generally, the agent instance gets assignment from server, performs the task, marshalls output and delivers it to the server.
 Agent provides several modes of execution (default, one-time execution, handling specific queue) and main module provides functions for process handling